 There is no way to leave Iceland without wanting to move there or come back.
 Maybe it’s because of its unique landscape with volcanoes and glaciers or maybe it’s just the friendly people.
 Anyway, I am sure that you will fall in love with Iceland.

 It’s a wonderful country and definitely worth visiting.
-Just make sure to do your research and keep in mind these 20 tips about Iceland and you will have an amazing trip.
+Just make sure to do your research and keep in mind these 20 Iceland travel tips and you’ll have an amazing trip.
 The land of fire and ice will leave you speechless and with a strong desire to come back!

 May the travel bug bite you!